2series/python-linear-regression/linear regression.md

 X is the feature matrix, and
 y is the target vector

-Use the learned model parameters to make predictions on the test set Evaluate the model by computing the mean squared error (MSE) between the predicted values and the true values
+4. Use the learned model parameters to make predictions on the test set
+5. Evaluate the model by computing the mean squared error (MSE) between the predicted values and the true values

-Here is some example code that demonstrates how to implement OLS for simple linear regression in Python:
+Here is sample code that demonstrates how to implement OLS for simple linear regression in Python:

 ```
 import numpy as np